Cravvley/Conways-game-of-life/README.md

-Conway's game of life written in javascript you can play it at  https://cravvley.github.io/Conways-game-of-life/
+Conway's game of life written in javascript, you can play it at  https://cravvley.github.io/Conways-game-of-life/